-1.4 The Code sets out the NAO's framework of behaviours and is supported by detailed statements available on the NAO intranet.
-Detailed links to these documents are provided in the relevant sections of the Code.

-1.5 The Code applies to all non-executives and employees, including those on fixed-term contracts, and inward secondees.
+- 1.4 All should abide by the Nolan Principles of Public Life in everything we do.
+For the purposes of this Code, we need to follow the prescribed ethical standards as set out in the Principles. - 1.5 The Code sets out the NAO's framework of behaviours and is supported by detailed statements available on the NAO intranet.
+Detailed links to these documents are provided in the relevant sections of the Code. - 1.6 The Code applies to all non-executives and employees, including those on fixed-term contracts, and inward secondees.
 Those working for us temporarily through an employment agency or Framework Partner, and those contracted to provide services to the NAO, must abide by the terms of the Code but they are not required to submit a personal return.
 Compliance with the Code is a prerequisite for undertaking any audit work.
 Code of Conduct returns will be used in the process for reviewing and approving security clearances, and adverse entries (e.g. arrests or convictions) may result in an individual's security clearance being refused or withdrawn.
 Where individuals are cleared to SC or DV level they are required, in their annual declaration, to confirm that they have discussed any changes in their personal circumstances with their line manager.

-1.6 All who are members or students of professional bodies must uphold the codes of ethics of those bodies in addition to their obligations under this Code.
-Individuals who are professionally qualified must remain competent to undertake assignments, ensure their knowledge is up to date, which includes completing CPD, and that they are fit and proper persons to undertake their work.

-1.7 The Code defines responsibilities but cannot address all the possible issues.
-Individuals should apply common sense and careful judgement but there may be occasions when further guidance is required if, for example:

-- there are doubts about the application or scope of the Code's provisions; - there are apparent conflicts with the requirements of professional bodies; - individuals believe that they are being required to act in a way which is illegal, improper, unethical, in breach of constitutional convention or involves activity covered by the Public Interest Disclosure Act (PIDA)1998; or - individuals face a fundamental issue of conscience.
+- 1.7 All who are members or students of professional bodies must uphold the codes of ethics of those bodies in addition to their obligations under this Code.
+Individuals who are professionally qualified must remain competent to undertake assignments, ensure their knowledge is up to date, which includes completing CPD, and that they are fit and proper persons to undertake their work. - 1.8 The Code defines responsibilities but cannot address all the possible issues.
+Individuals should apply common sense and careful judgement but there may be occasions when further guidance is required if, for example: - there are doubts about the application or scope of the Code's provisions; - there are apparent conflicts with the requirements of professional bodies; - individuals believe that they are being required to act in a way which is illegal, improper, unethical, in breach of constitutional convention or involves activity covered by the Public Interest Disclosure Act (PIDA)1998; or - individuals face a fundamental issue of conscience.